 Best Facts From History of Baby Bottles

-Baby bottles are one of the most common inventions that we take for granted today.
+Baby bottles are one of the most common inventions we take for granted today.
 But who created them?
 And how did they feed babies in the old days?
 Since the beginning of humankind, women have breastfed their babies.
-But if a mother died, and a wet nurse was not available, then it was necessary to feed the baby by other means.
+But if a mother died and a wet nurse was unavailable, feeding the baby by other means was necessary.

-Back then, the “baby bottles” were not really bottles – they were more like jugs or urns and they are called “feeding vessels”.
+Back then, the “baby bottles” were not bottles – they were more like jugs or urns called “feeding vessels.”
 The oldest surviving feeding vessel is from 2000 BC.
-Though, it is likely that feeding vessels were used when mankind began using tools during the Stone Age (prior to written history).
-Some feeding vessels were made from the horn of an animal or from wood.
+However, feeding vessels were likely used when humanity began using tools during the Stone Age (before written history).
+Some feeding vessels were made from an animal’s horn or wood.
 Later, the feeders were ceramic.

 Who Invented Baby Bottle?

 In 1901, the first glass baby bottle with a nipple design was invented by Dr. William A. Kennedy.
-This is what most people think of when they hear “baby bottle.”
-However, this style didn’t become popular until after World War II (1939–1945).
-At that time, many women had entered the workforce during wartime and needed a way for their babies to stay fed while they were away at work all day (or night).
+Most people think of this when they hear “baby bottle.”
+However, this style wasn’t popular until after World War II (1939–1945).
+Many women had entered the workforce during wartime and needed a way for their babies to stay fed while they were away at work all day (or night).

 History of Baby Bottles – Improvements

 Feeding vessels were difficult to wash and probably contributed to many infant deaths.
-Even after glass vessels were mass manufactured, they were still impossible to keep clean.
-Two major events in history changed all this:
+Even after mass-manufacturing glass vessels, they were still impossible to keep clean.
+Two significant events in history changed all this:

 - In 1845, Elijah Pratt patented the first rubber teat.
-It was not very popular at the time because the rubber smelled bad.
-But his invention led to better nipples which could be washed and sterilized to prevent infection.
+It was not very popular at the time because the rubber smelled terrible.
+But his invention led to better nipples, which could be washed and sterilized to prevent infection.

 - In 1894, Allen and Hanbury invented the double-ended feeder.
-This was a glass container with two holes: one was attached to a rubber nipple and the other was where food could be added.
-The second hole was larger and allowed the bottle to be washed better.
+This was a glass container with two holes: one was attached to a rubber nipple, and the other was where food could be added.
+The second hole was more significant, allowing the bottle to be washed better.

 After that, there were many types of nursing bottles.
-Some made of glass and other out of plastic.
-By the 1920’s, the nursing bottles began to look like the formula bottles you see in today’s stores.
+Some are made of glass, and others of plastic.
+By the 1920s, the nursing bottles began to look like the formula bottles you see in today’s stores.

 What did babies drink before there was formula?

-The history of baby bottles takes us to ancient times, where babies were fed goat’s milk or honey water.
+The history of baby bottles takes us to ancient times when babies were fed goat’s milk or honey water.
 In Medieval times, they were fed cow’s milk mixed with water or ale (beer).
-In Colonial America, mothers would mix barley water with milk or cream to make it more nutritious for their children (this is where the term “barley-water” comes from).
+In Colonial America, mothers would mix barley water with milk or cream to make it more nutritious for their children (this is where the term “barley water” comes from).

-In Europe during the 1700s and 1800s, the upper class children were often fed cow’s milk or goat’s milk.
-The lower class children were fed water or ale.
+In Europe during the 1700s and 1800s, upper-class children were often fed cow’s or goat’s milk.
+The lower-class children were fed water or ale.
 In the 1800s, many mothers began using formula to feed their infants.
 The first commercial infant formula was introduced in 1867 by a German chemist named Carl Heinrich Ritthausen.
-He created a mixture of cow’s milk, sugar and wheat flour.
+He created a mixture of cow’s milk, sugar, and wheat flour.

 History of baby bottles – Formula Invention

 In the 1920s, companies began selling formula that was even closer to human breast milk.
 These formulas were called “modified cow’s milk.”
-The next big change came in 1948, when scientists developed an infant formula that contained protein and fat from soybeans.
+The following significant change came in 1948 when scientists developed an infant formula that contained protein and fat from soybeans.

 History of Baby Bottles – What was in prehistoric baby bottles?

-The earliest known baby bottles were made from leather or clay and had no spout or nipple at all (just like modern-day bongos).
-They were filled with milk and hung around mom’s neck so she could make sure her little one got fed whenever he needed it—and she could still go about her daily business!
+The earliest known baby bottles were made from leather or clay and had no spout or nipple (just like modern-day bongos).
+They were filled with milk and hung around mom’s neck so she could ensure her little one got fed whenever he needed it—and she could still go about her daily business!
 The earliest known example of this type of bottle dates back to 3400 BCE.